Best travel eSIM for South Korea in 2026

 Sources and retrieval dates

 Every factual claim about South Korea's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 - [1] Wikipedia, Telecommunications in South Korea, retrieved 30 May 2026.
 Three mobile network operators: SK Telecom, KT and LG Uplus, with budget MVNOs (alddeulpon) reselling on top.